almustakim/drone-crop-height-controller/PI_README.md

-# 🚁 Drone Height Controller for Raspberry Pi
+# 🚁 Drone Height Controller for Raspberry Pi (Webcam)

-**Real-time height adjustment commands for crop field drone monitoring**
+**Real-time height adjustment commands for crop field drone monitoring using USB webcam**

 ## 🎯 What This Does

-- **Analyzes crop field footage** in real-time
+- **Analyzes crop field footage** in real-time using USB webcam
 - **Provides immediate height commands** for your drone
 - **No video saving** - focuses only on height optimization
 - **Generates JSON commands** for your drone control system
+- **Pi Camera support** - commented code for future use

 ## 🚀 Quick Start (One Command)